project-chip/connectedhomeip/docs/testing/fuzz_testing.md

       overflows and use-after-free errors.

 2. Find Correctness Bugs using Assertions:
-    - For example, in Roundtrip Fuzzing, fuzzed input is encoded, decoded, and then verified to match the original input.
+    - For example, in Round trip Fuzzing, fuzzed input is encoded, decoded, and then verified to match the original input.
 An example of this can be found in src/setup_payload/tests/FuzzBase38PW.cpp.